The Offshore Voyaging Reference Site

 The Best Solution

-Obviously the greenest possible solution is to simply cut our consumption, including scrapping the idea of electric cooking, to the point where a seamanlike renewables array can do the job, perhaps supplemented with an occasional charge from the main engine; however, if you do the latter every day, you will be greener with a generator (done right).
+Obviously the least expensive and greenest solution is to simply cut our consumption to the point where a seamanlike renewables array can do the job, supplemented with charging from the main engine when underway anyway, and perhaps an occasional charge from the main engine when anchored.

 • Electric cooking

-• Big freezers—Phyllis’ and my environmentally bad habit
+• Big freezer—Phyllis’ and my environmentally bad habit

 • Air conditioning